 Northwest International Education Association (NIEA)

 The Northwest International Education Association (NIEA) supports the internationalization of the curriculum in the northwest.
-They offer mini-grants to support curriculum internationalization, a two-day annual summer institute for community college faculty in partnership with University of Washington's Center for Global Studies, and can provide J visa support for hosting faculty, scholars and teaching assistants.
+They offer mini-grants to support curriculum internationalization, a two-day annual summer institute for community college faculty in partnership with University of Washington's Center for Global Studies, a fall one day conference, and can provide J visa support for hosting faculty, scholars and teaching assistants.

 Oregon East Asia Network

 The Oregon East Asia Network (OEAN) links the faculty of ten different research institutions of higher education and six different community and government organizations for the purpose of promoting cooperation, collaboration, and creativity among and between East Asianists in the region.
 It is sponsored by the University of Oregon’s U.S. Department of Education Title VI East Asia National Resource Center.

 Funding for activities that foster collaboration and cooperation between Oregon East Asianists is available.
 Some possible activities that could qualify for funding include:

 - Inviting someone from the network to speak on an East Asia topic at your institution.

 - Travel funding to attend a conference or event at another network institution.

 - Funds to co-sponsor events hosted by other network institutions.